 Saving for a down payment when you’re simultaneously trying to pay rent, make car payments, and pay down student loans is no easy task—even if you’re making your dream salary.
-As the urban housing markets get more and more competitive, the cost of down payments are slipping up, up, and away.
+As housing markets get more and more competitive, the cost of down payments has been slipping up, up, and away.

 Case in point, say you live in Los Angeles.
 If you were to put down 20% on a two-bedroom condo for $600,000, that would mean coming up with $120,000 in cash.
 Again, no easy feat when you’ve got other bills to pay.

 Is 20% still the norm when it comes to down payments?
-For those of us wondering how to afford a down payment, there may be good news: The minimum down payment on a house can be as little as 3.5% if you qualify for an FHA home .
+For those of us wondering how to afford a down payment, there may be good news: The minimum down payment on a house can be as little as 3.5% if, for example, you qualify for an FHA loan.

-You can even buy a home with no money down, in some rare instances.
-But typically, this is only an option if you are part of the Veterans Association, or if you qualify for a USDA home loan for low-to-moderate income families purchasing homes in rural areas.
+You may even be able to buy a home with no money down, in some rare instances.
+But typically, this is only an option if you are eligible for home loans through the Veterans Association, or if you qualify for a USDA home loan for low-to-moderate income families purchasing homes in rural areas.

-As for the average down payment on a house, 60% of first-time homebuyers put down 6% or even less.
+In 2019, The National Association of REALTORS® found that the average down payment on a house is only 12% .
 On the other hand, there are still benefits to putting down a full 20%.
-You don’t have to pay private mortgage insurance, and a 20% down payment is more likely to get you a manageable mortgage payment.
+You don’t typically have to pay private mortgage insurance, and a 20% down payment may help get you a manageable mortgage payment.

 Smart Ways to Save Up for a Down Payment